Cold showers suck.

 And that’s why I think you should have more of them.

-Every single day for the last 3 and a half years, I have had a cold shower in the morning.
+Every single day for the last 3 and a half years, I have had a cold shower.
 Summer through to winter, I have committed myself to this habit.

-And trust me… It has gotten easier, but it still sucks.
+And trust me when I say that it has gotten easier… But it still sucks.

-But I know that in doing this, I am pursuing a greater version of myself.
+Yet I know that in doing this, I am pursuing a greater version of myself.
 It is a constant that I can rely on.
-Regardless of how I feel, or what the day may bring, I know that this practice is the best way to start.
+Regardless of how I feel, or what the day may bring, I know that this practice is the best way to start my day.
 It is something that I have complete control over.